It just feels right?

 So how do we know which impulses to follow?
 Choose one thing and move forward!

 Often we don’t.
 Not with absolute certainty.
 Some humility is called for.
-It’s useful to stop expecting our higher self to be able to communicate with us with absolute clarity, like a bell, every time.
+It’s useful to stop expecting our higher self to be able to communicate with us with perfect clarity, like a bell, every time.
 Sometimes there are no trumpets either!

 Bright Line Eating means freedom.
 Many people find the straightforwardness of the Bright Lines provide the structure they need to control food addiction.